Robified0/Classes/README.md

 A warrior inside and out, the Knight has powerful attacks and a natural resistance to damage.

-**Miner:** (Coming in v1.1)

-The Miner gets passive bonuses to a variety of things.
-The deeper they dig, the tougher they are.
-Their innate sense of mining bestows them the ability to get more ores from deposits than traditional miners.
+Because they are skilled in physical combat, they are able to do more damage with melee weapons and attack faster.
+They also have knockback resistance, preventing them from being pushed around.

+Holding up a shield also protects your allies by giving them resistance against damage.

+In addition, Illagers fear the noble Knight, and when they are raiding a village, they suffer from slowness and weakness when a Knight is near them.
+The Knight, enraged, gains strength and speed boosts when around raiding Illagers.

 **Ranger:**

 The Ranger has an particular affinity with nature.
-Any wolf they tame or breed gains higher attack, health, and a gains natural armor.
+Any wolf they tame or breed gains higher attack, health, and gains natural armor.
 Any beneficial potion a Ranger drinks, confers the benefit to the wolves they have tamed/bred.

+They also naturally channel energies around them, allowing to passively heal animals near them.
+This only applies to animals that will follow the Ranger naturally, or that the Ranger can ride.

-They are also able to salvage arrows in the ground.
+Rangers can salvage arrows in the ground when crouching, and can pierce multiple enemies with arrows.